grc-iit/scspkg/README.md

 # SCSPKG

 A simple tool for building modulefiles and testing build scripts before building a spack script.
+It's also useful for when spack fails.

 ## Dependencies

 * Python3
 * tclsh
 * Environment Modules
-* jarvis-cd (we assume this is already installed)
+* jarvis-util

 These dependencies are automatically installed using install.sh for debian-based and red-hat based distros.